hermanschutte/phpstorm-wombat/README.md

 Activation
 ----------

-Select "Wombat" from "Scheme Name" drop down located in Preferences > IDE Settings > Editor > Colors & Fonts on Mac or Settings > IDE Settings > Editor > Colors & Fonts on Windows and clicking the "Apply" button on the same window will activate the scheme for you to use.
+* Mac: Select "Wombat" from "Scheme Name" drop down located in Preferences > IDE Settings > Editor > Colors & Fonts
+* Windows: Settings > IDE Settings > Editor > Colors & Fonts

+Then click the "Apply" button on the same window to activate the scheme for you to use.